jamesplease/fi-calc-guide/src/configuration/additional-income.md

     <figcaption>Use this input to enter the annual value of your Additional Income.</figcaption>
 </figure>

-> Additional Income at other frequencies is not currently supported.
+> Additional Income at monthly frequencies is not currently supported.

 ### Adjusting for Inflation